AI-and-Blockchain/S23_PredictChain/readme.md

 ### Payments
 - Any user will be able to query previously trained models for predictions of real-world events.
 Each time this is done, these users will make a small payment to the system.
+This fee is based off of the complexity of the requested model.

 - Users who upload their own datasets will also have to pay a small fee.
 This fee is based off of the size of the dataset that they plan to upload.